 Diane Brown: Tutor

 Diane Brown‘s publications include two collections of poetry (Before The Divorce We Go To Disneyland, Tandem 1997; winner of the NZSA Best First Book of Poetry at the Montana Book Awards 1997; Learning to Lie Together, Godwit 2004), two novels (If The Tongue Fits, Tandem 1999; and Eight Stages of Grace, Random 2002; a verse novel which was a finalist in the Montana Book Awards 2003), and a travel memoir (Liars and Lovers, Random 2004).
 She was a Buddle Findlay Sargeson Fellow in 1997.
 A prose/poetic work, Here Comes Another Vital Moment was published by Godwit (Random) in 2006.
-Her latest book, Taking My Mother to the Opera, Otago University Press, 2015 is a poetic memoir about Diane’s family.
+Taking My Mother to the Opera, Otago University Press, 2015 is a poetic memoir about Diane’s family.
 Her latest book, Every Now and Then I Have Another Child, was published by Otago University Press in 2020.

 She won the Janet Frame Memorial Award in 2012 and the Beatson Fellowship in 2014.
 In the 2013 New Year’s Honours List, Diane was named a Member of the New Zealand Order of Merit (MNZM) for services as a writer and educator.
 In 2019 she takes up a Summer Writing Residency at the Michael King Writers Centre in Devonport.

 She spent nine years as Co-ordinator and tutor of Creative Writing at Aoraki Polytechnic, Dunedin campus, before setting up Creative Writing Otago.
 She is a mentor and assessor for the New Zealand Society of Authors (PEN Inc) and served many years on their National Council and as chair of the Auckland and Otago-Southland branches.